kkodra/RL-Pong/README.md

 # RL-Pong

+## Overview
-Implementation of RL algorithms to the classic single-player pong game.
+Implementation of RL algorithm to the classic single-player pong game.

 Episode: Ends whenever the ball hits the paddle or the ground
 State-space: Product of all possible locations of the ball, all possible moves of the paddle, all possible directions of the ball.